 Live Shows and Films

-Spooky Show: See a spooky tale come to life during “Dracula” at the Lincoln Center’s Magnolia Theatre and celebrate Debut Theatre’s 30th anniversary.
-That’s right, the theater company started in Fort Collins with a production of Dracula three decades ago.
-See the classic tale on Fridays and Saturdays during October.
-Tickets are $10 and are available online at lctix.com.
+Spooky Show: See a spooky tale come to life during “Dracula” at the Lincoln Center.
+Did you know the theater company started in Fort Collins with a production of Dracula three decades ago?
+See the classic tale Oct.
+27 - 29.
+Tickets are available online at lctix.com.

 Double Feature Fun at the Drive-In: Sure, you’ve decorated yourself, your kid, even perhaps your pet for Halloween but have you ever decorated your car?
 The Holiday Twin Drive-In movie theater, which will soon close for the winter, gives you the perfect opportunity.
 Along with showing double features Thursday through Sunday nights through the end of the month (“The Addams Family 2” is one of the films on tap), the drive-in hosts a Trunk or Treat event Oct.
 29 and 30.
 Dress yourself and your car or tailgate up for the occasion and enjoy treats along with two films.